-Although software is increasingly web-based and platform-independent compatibility issues with the Mac Operating System still exist.
+Although Design Software is increasingly platform-independent, compatibility issues with the Mac Operating System still exist.
 For example, Rhino is now Mac compatible but it’s not full-featured like its Windows counterpart, and the popular rendering engine VRay which is often used in conjunction with Rhino is not Mac compatible.
 Similar shortcomings apply to AutoCad.
 ArcGIS is offered exclusively for Windows.

-A Mac running the Windows operating system (via Parallels) is no longer a good solution.
-Since Apple developed its own M1 Computer Chip the performance and stability of virtual Windows has taken a step backward.
-Apple does still supply some models with an Intel processor which is better suited for running Windows but these models are becoming dated.
+A Mac running the Windows operating system (via Parallels) is no longer a great solution.
+Since Apple developed its own “M Series” Computer Chip the performance and stability of virtual Windows has taken a step backward.
+Performance and stability may be an issue.
+There may be other software incompatibilities that cannot be overcome, and at this point printing from within Parallels is not supported.
 A Laptop running Windows is the simplest solution for most students.

 Minimum hardware specifications

-11th Generation (or higher) Intel ten-core processor running 32GB of RAM memory and a (SSD) solid state drive.
-Graphics card with dedicated RAM capable of displaying resolutions higher than 1920×1080.
+13th Generation (or higher) Intel processor i7/i9 or AMD Ryzen 7000 Series 7 or 9 with 32GB of RAM memory and a (SSD) solid state drive 1TB.
+Dedicated Graphics card with dedicated RAM 4GB or higher.